 Sleeper Sofa vs Sofa Bed: Which One Should You Buy?

-- Choose a sofa bed if you want a simpler, faster, usually cheaper convertible that works for occasional use, smaller rooms, or a casual multipurpose setup.
-In most buying guides, the sleep surface comes from the sofa itself rather than a separate mattress.
+- Choose a sofa bed if you want quicker conversion, lower upfront cost, and a setup that fits better in a room that has to do double duty.
+In many cases, the sleep surface comes from the sofa itself rather than from a separate mattress.

 Common Sleeper Sofa vs Sofa Bed Mistakes to Avoid